SEO Isn’t Dead, But Your Strategy Might Be.

 How to Update Your SEO Approach in 2025 to Survive AI Overviews, Win Trust, and Grow Your Brand.

-AI Overviews, those summaries at the top of many search result pages, pull information from across the web and serve it to users in a concise response to many queries.
+AI Overviews, which are summaries at the top of many SERPs (Search Engine Results Pages), pull information from across the web and serve it directly in the search results.

 The Numbers Don’t Lie